deep-foundation/chatgpt/README.md

 # Steps for Starting to Use ChatGPT from Deep

-The ChatGPT package for Deep allows seamless ChatGPT integration in your projects, providing AI-powered conversations.
+The ChatGPT package for Deep.

 Video instruction: https://www.youtube.com/watch?v=ieO2shJyrB8